 What country does Bali belong to?

 Bali is an island of Indonesia, so if you are taking a holiday in Bali, select the Pacific region when buying your Bali travel insurance.
 A travel insurance policy for the Pacific region will provide you with cover for travel throughout Indonesia.
-There is no additional charge if you are also travelling around the rest of Asia, South Pacific, New Zealand and around Australia.
+There is no additional charge if you are also travelling around the rest of the South Pacific, New Zealand and around Australia.